top of page

 This slender yet incredibly stiff arrow, subtly barrelled for maximum distance and fitted with a small barbed military arrowhead has been the subject of many studies and is often reproduced to varying standards of accuracy.

-The reproduction I offer is based on extensive research and collaboration with the curators of the museum in which the arrow is held.
+The reproduction I offer is based on extensive research and collaboration with the curators of the museum in which the arrow is held, as well as my own measurements and examination of the original arrow.

 Specifications